 Well, this is a frequently asked question by homeowners who are considering making the switch to LEDs.
 And today, I’ll discuss all there’s to know about the amperage draw of LED light bulbs.
 So, if it’s the same question on your mind, read on!

-- How Many Amps Does a Lamp Use?
+Read: How Many Amps Does an Electric Oven Use?

 How Many Amps Does a LED Light Bulb Use?